Neural Networks for ID Gap Orbit Distortion Compensation in PETRA III: DISCUSSION

 We performed the test by randomly assigning a gap value $g_0$ to PU01a and varying the gap in PU01b, while having all the other undulators open, and using the model to calculate the expected impact on the orbit.
 The operation was then repeated for all the other IDs.
 Figure~\ref{fig:lin_test} shows the difference between the predicted orbit distortions at one point along the ring for combinations of PU01a and any other undulator gap closing.
 The difference decreases to 0 when the undulator is open to the maximum gap as expected.
-The process was repeated for all the other combinations of two undulator closing obtaining similar curves, indicating that the non-linearity criterion is satisfied.
+Similar curves where obtained for all combinations of two undulators simultaneously closed.
+This indicates that the linearity criterion is not satisfied, suggesting that the impact of two or more undulators combined is not linear.